-The Non-License Track of Marine Systems Engineering is a four-year Bachelor of Science program including all the humanities, math, science, and engineering analysis and design courses of the 5-year Marine Systems Engineering program, but without many of the engineering operations courses required by the 5-year program.
-It does not lead to eligibility to sit for the USCG Third Assistant Engineer's license.
-Membership in the Regiment of Midshipmen for first-year students only and participation in the first-year cruise are required.
+Beginning in the fall of 2003, Maine Maritime Academy admitted students to the Non-License Track of Marine Systems Engineering, a four-year Bachelor of Science program including all the humanities, math, science, and engineering analysis and design courses of the 5-year Marine Systems Engineering program, but without many of the engineering operations courses required by the 5-year program.
+It does not lead to eligibility to sit for the USCG Third Assistant Engineers license.
+Membership in the Regiment of Midshipmen for first-year students only and participation in the first-year cruise is required.